 • Four weeks before the term begins: half of tuition

 • Upon completion of three weeks of class: half of tuition

-Monthly payments may be made by check, money order, bank draft, wire transfer, or credit card (Discover, MasterCard, or Visa), depending upon the student’s country of residency.
+Monthly payments may be made by direct deposit, electronic transfer of funds, or credit card (Discover, MasterCard, or Visa), depending upon the student’s country of residency.
 Students in good standing may spread tuition payments evenly over an entire 12-month period (December through November) for the number of modules they plan to take during that time.
 Payments are due on the first of every month.
 For example, if a student plans to take four modules during a 12-month period, the monthly payment would be the total cost of four modules, divided by 12.

 Students who participate in either of these options and default or fall behind on payments will not receive their module grade and may not register for another module until the account is settled.
 In addition, the opportunity to continue on a payment plan may be subject to review by the Bursar’s Office.